rolltidealumni/cleaneuro/privacy.md

 **12. HOW CAN YOU CONTACT US ABOUT THIS POLICY?**

-If you have questions or comments about this policy, you may email us at contact@ratemyshot.co or by post to: Rate My Shot LLC 712 Tucker St \#342 RALEIGH, NC 27603 United States
+If you have questions or comments about this policy, you may email us at contact@ratemyshot.co

 **HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**Based on the laws of some countries, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update, or delete your personal information, please submit a request form by clicking [here](https://app.termly.io/notify/283f6c41-35c7-4d5c-82de-bf91ff82e55e).
 We will respond to your request within 30 days.This privacy policy was created using [Termly’s Privacy Policy Generator](https://termly.io/products/privacy-policy-generator/?ftseo).